microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 1. Use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?templateId=77372&Name=aks){:target="_blank"} to provision the project on your Azure DevOps account.
 Click **Sign In** to authorize and **Accept** permissions.

-   > **Azure DevOps Demo Generator** helps you create the team projects on your Azure DevOps account with sample content that include source code, work items, iterations, service endpoints, build and release definitions based on the template you choose during the configuration.
+   > **Azure DevOps Demo Generator** helps you create the team projects on your Azure DevOps account, with sample content that include source code, work items, iterations, service endpoints, build and release definitions based on the template you choose during the configuration.

     ![Azure DevOps Demo Generator](images/azdevopsdg.png)